manishemi/manishemi.github.io/_posts/2021-07-26-Distributed Representation of words.md

 predicting surrounding words.
 In another word, if we have a sentence that has T words(w1, w2, w3, ...wT) that the model objective is to maximize average log probability.

 |![_config.yml]({{ site.baseurl }}/images/Word2vec/log_prob.png)|

+Where the c is the size of training context, larger c leads to higher accuracy but larger c have a cost and that cost is the training time